-Established in 1995, the Michigan Barn Preservation Network is an active, statewide 501©3 nonprofit organization of barn owners and enthusiasts.
+Established in 1995, the Michigan Barn Preservation Network (MBPN) is an active, statewide 501©3 nonprofit organization of barn owners and enthusiasts.
 We believe barns are important economic and cultural resources in our communities and are symbols of our nation’s rich agricultural heritage.

-The Michigan Barn Preservation Network is committed to the rehabilitation of traditional barns for agricultural, business, public and residential uses.
+MPBN is committed to the rehabilitation of traditional barns for agricultural, business, public and residential uses.
 Our work raises awareness and aids in the continuing presence of barns in our communities and on the landscape.

 The support of our members is essential to the work of this organization.
-In 2018, through our lifetime “Cupola” ($1000) memberships and other gifts, we established an MBPN Endowment with the Capitol Region Community Foundation for barn preservation education.
+In 2018, through our lifetime “Cupola” ($1000) memberships and other gifts, we established the MBPN Endowment Fund with the Capitol Region Community Foundation for barn preservation education.
 This endowment will assist us in sustaining our future as a voice for barn preservation in Michigan.

 We are making a difference in the preservation of Michigan barns.
 Individuals and communities are engaged in barn preservation, and MBPN is considered the ‘go-to’ resource about traditional barns in Michigan.